Collaborating in a School With No Library

 Today, I work in a private day school in Virginia.
 Special education students who are not successful in their home school, due to challenging behaviors, come to us by way of an Individualized Education Program (IEP) team decision.
 The students are still “owned” by the public school yet are unwanted in regular schools.

 We are constantly communicating and collaborating with the public school special education teachers and case managers.
-The funding is limited in a private day school; therefore, there are no libraries in our school buildings.
+The funding is limited in a private day school, which is why there are no libraries in our school buildings.
 We have a room with some books that have been donated by the local Moose Lodge and Ruritan club (local organizations that do charity work), but that it is not enough.
 Private day school students need and deserve a library as much as their peers.
 So, why are we not using the public school library and collaborating with the librarian?

 Barriers to Collaboration